pdfix/pdfix_desktop_builds/README.md

 PDFix Desktop is a cross-platform PDF processing tool for desktop.

-Check the [system requirements](#Prerequisites) to avoid any problems with running PDFix Desktop on your system.
+Check the [system requirements](#Prerequisites) to avoid any problems with installing and running PDFix Desktop on your system.

 ## Prerequisites
-- Windows 10+, Windows Server 2016 (_The latest [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)_)
+- Windows 10+ (_The latest [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)_)
 - macOS 10.15+
-- Ubuntu 16.04+, CentOS 8+
+- Ubuntu 18.04+, CentOS 8+

 ## Trial license limitations
 - Methods extracting text from the PDF content randomly replace characters with "*"